kera-cudmore/seaside-sewing/README.md

 [Shields.io](https://shields.io/) - To add badges to the projects documentation.

-[Tiny PNG]() - To compress images used in the README.
+[Tiny PNG](https://tinypng.com/) - To compress images used in the README.

 ### Stripe

-Stripe has been used in the project to implement a payment system.
+[Stripe](https://stripe.com/gb) has been used in the project to implement the payment system.

 ---